chef-boneyard/delivery-cli/README.md

 $ curl -s https://static.rust-lang.org/rustup.sh | sudo sh
 ```

-If this repo fails to build, using the instructions below, you might try:
+If this repo fails to build, using the instructions above, you might try:

 ```bash
 $ cargo clean